 Up until about 5 years ago I had experienced periodic (but not frequent) heartburn and was occasionally aware of acid reflux.
 I used to treat myself with up to 6 or 8 Tums a day.
 A stress test revealed no problems but an endoscopic examination revealed erosions of the esophagus.
 My surgeon prescribed a PPI every day, which I have done faithfully.
 Shortly after starting this treatment all of my GERD symptoms disappeared and I reduced my intake of Tums to one or two tablets a week.
 After 5 years on this program I recently had a follow-up endoscopy which revealed that I still had some esophageal erosions, although somewhat less than at the time of the first exam.
 The surgeon described it as a grade one (the lowest of 4 grades, I believe).
 Nevertheless, he has instructed me to double up on the PPI at least until he schedules a repeat endoscopy in 6 months (and I strongly suspect he will then recommend my staying on that regimen for life.)
 He claims that many my age (77) are on this dosage of a proton pump inhibitor for the long term without ill effect, and he says my complete lack of symptoms is due to the fact that my reflux does not reach high enough for me to be aware of it.
 Still, I am very apprehensive about this high dosage every day, although after a week on this increased dosage I have experienced only slight, intermittent stomach pain but more frequent nighttime bloating and gas.
 I have read that this high dosage, at my age, can make one more susceptible to fractures (blocks absorption of calcium?) and I am an active skier.
 I wish I could get some independent advice on this.

 [Editor’s note: A study published in 2006 in the Journal of the American Medical Association suggested an increased risk of hip fracture in persons taking a PPI, which increased if the patients were taking the PPI a longer period of time, or at higher doses.
 This is probably due to impaired calcium absorption when there is less acid in the stomach.
 It is of note that the patients with hip fractures in this study were much more likely to be a cigarette smoker, be thin, be a diabetic, be alcoholic, have had a stroke, had dementia or had previous bone fractures.
 If you need to take a PPI, you should talk with your doctor about your risk of osteoporosis.
-Details on this topic can be found in our Clinical Corner under "PPIs and Hip Fractures."
-Go »]
+Details on this topic can be found in here, Clinical Corner.]

 – Name withheld by request